DIYbiosphere/sphere/docs/guides/workflow.md

 ---
-title: Ticket Workflow
 layout: docs
 comments_issue: 27
 edit_issue: 28
-crumb: guides
+title: Ticket Workflow
+draft: true
 ---

 Members of the [Development Community][community] have the **responsability** to organize tickets to facilitate the collective workflow of the development of the project.
 Tickets are classified and organized by [Labels](#labels), [Projects](#projects) and [Milestones](#milestones)